rogerpro/ClearStep/README.md

 - Log your working/whatever sessions and link them with your tickets (or just keep them standalone).
 - Get app & email alerts when something happens (new ticket, changed ticket, deadline approaching, overtime dedicated to a project, etc).

-Great to be installed as a developer extranet.
+Great to be installed as an extranet.

 ## Installation